- Deep tillage is not a generally recommended farm practice in Saskatchewan;

 Deep ripping of Solonetzic soils loosens the solonetzic layer, but results in only a limited amount of soil mixing.
 Sodium in the solonetzic layer is not displaced and in time the layer will reform.
 On the other hand, deep ripping is considerably less expensive, making it feasible to be periodically repeated.

 The effect of deep ripping on crop production depends on the severity of the hardpan layer, the extent of soil loosening that is achieved with the ripper, and the amount of precipitation.
-Results from Saskatchewan and Alberta show that deep ripping increases crop production for up to five years, and in some cases longer.
+Results from Saskatchewan and Alberta in the 1980s show that deep ripping increases crop production for up to five years, and in some cases longer.
 The second year usually shows the greatest benefit from deep ripping.
 Increases in crop production are usually smaller in subsequent years as the effect on soil loosening diminishes with time.
-In some cases, poor crop stands have been observed the year following deep ripping, due to poor seedbed conditions.
-In regions receiving higher amounts of precipitation, the effect of deep ripping on increased crop production will probably extend beyond five years.
+Effects of deep ripping tended to diminish more rapidly in wet soils of high clay content.